-National Center for Policy Analysis CEO Allen West was born and raised in Atlanta, Georgia in the same neighborhood where Dr. Martin Luther King, Jr. once preached.
+National Center for Policy Analysis Executive Director Allen West was born and raised in Atlanta, Georgia in the same neighborhood where Dr. Martin Luther King, Jr. once preached.
 He is the third of four generations of military servicemen in his family.

 West was commissioned through ROTC at the University of Tennessee as a Second Lieutenant (2LT) on July 31, 1982.
 He entered active duty service in the U.S. Army on November 1, 1983 at Fort Sill to attend the Field Artillery Officer Basic Course.
 He later attended airborne training at Fort Benning.
 West’s first assignment was as an airborne infantry company fire support team leader and battalion training officer in the 325th Airborne Battalion Combat Team.
 In 1987, he was promoted to Captain and attended the Field Artillery Officer Advanced Course.